elainetynan/MachineLearningAndStats/README.md

 Task 3 completed.
 Perform a t-test on the famous penguins data set to investigate whether there is evidence of a significant difference in the body mass of male and female gentoo penguins.

-Task 3 completed.
+Task 4 completed.
 Using the iris data set,suggest whether the setosa class is easily separable from the other two classes using K-Nearest Neighbor algorithm.

+Task 5

 Project